metalshark/spec/SPEC.md

 ## Abstract

-Token-Oriented Object Notation (TOON) is a compact, human-readable serialization format optimized for Large Language Model (LLM) inputs.
-TOON preserves the JSON data model while eliminating repetitive keys and punctuation, achieving large token savings for arrays of uniform objects.
-Arrays declare their length and field names once, then stream rows using a single active delimiter (comma, tab, or pipe); objects use indentation instead of braces; strings are quoted only when required.
+Token-Oriented Object Notation (TOON) is a line-oriented, indentation-based text format that encodes the JSON data model with explicit structure and minimal quoting.
+Arrays declare their length and an optional field list once; rows use a single, in-scope delimiter (comma, tab, or pipe).
+Objects use indentation instead of braces; strings are quoted only when required.
+This document defines TOON's concrete syntax, canonical number formatting, delimiter scoping, and strict-mode validation rules for encoders, decoders, and validators.
+TOON is designed for compact, deterministic representation of structured data and is particularly efficient for arrays of uniform objects.

-The format's explicit structure (lengths, field lists, delimiter scoping, and minimal quoting) provides guardrails that make data easy for LLMs to parse and validate.
-TOON typically saves 30–60% tokens versus pretty-printed JSON on tabular data, while CSV remains more compact for flat tables.
-This specification defines TOON's concrete syntax, canonical number form, parsing and validation semantics, and conformance requirements for encoders, decoders, and validators.
-TOON is intended as a translation layer for LLM prompts, not a general-purpose API or storage replacement for JSON.

 ## Status of This Document